lgatto/discover-combine-data-software/IntentToSubmit.md

 concentrated on data and software infrastructure for quantitative and spatial proteomics, first as a Post-doctoral Research Associate and later as a Senior Research Associate.
-In recent years, I have been awarded an SSI fellowship and have become a Software Carpentry instructor.
+In recent years, I have been awarded an Software Sustainability Institute fellowship and have become a Software Carpentry instructor.

 ### A brief explanation of why you feel the RSE Fellowship is appropriate for you